exoticlibraries/libcester/README.md

 - [Useful Links](#useful-links)
 - [License](#license)

-## Portability
+## Standards Compliance and Portability

-cester follows the original C language specification, ISO/IEC 9899:1990, and the first POSIX specification, IEEE Std 1003.1-1988, to the letter. cester avoids newer features of C compilers.
-The project includes only `stdlib.h`, `time.h`, `stdio.h` and `windows.h` on WIndows to color output.
-Some function are manually implemented in the library to ensure it works in embedded system and even in the most isolated system.
+The project is compliant with the original C language specification ISO/IEC 9899:1990 and the first POSIX specification IEEE Std 1003.1-1988 which ensures the project compatibility in various environments.
+It also makes use of features in the newer revisions ISO/IEC 9899:1999 and IEEE Std 1003.1-2001 whenever possible.

-The project is designed for C, but also works with C++ as it compatible with C++11 Standard (ISO/IEC 14882:2011).
+Even though the project is designed for C, but also works with C++ as it is compatible with C++98 Standard (ISO/IEC 14882:1998), C++03 Standard (ISO/IEC 14882:2003) and C++11 Standard (ISO/IEC 14882:2011).

+The project can be used with any C or C++ compiler.
+There are optional macros and options that can be used to attain the desired output in the case of undesired results.

 ## Installation